Shikaga/PitchBlackAnalysis/index.md

 In fact, I suspect even I could write a screenplay based on this premise, that would be better than the one *Chronicles* had to offer.

-And it works so well.
 This is absolutely the kind of task that Riddick has it within his power to solve.
 Remaining undetected, working in dark dangerous corners of the universe, and escaping with his life, and bringing those less fortunate with him to safety.

+And it could have so easily come to pass.
+The fact is, once you remove the Necromonger subplot, the rest of the film isn't too bad.
+An edit of *Chonciles* that was an hour and a half long, in which only the bounty hunter and crematoria scenes were left, would have been perfectly reasonable.

 The Curate's Egg
 ----------------

-Of course, while the film is indeed a disaster, there are undoubtedly some good parts, however fleeting they may be.
+ANd on that note, while the film is indeed a disaster, there are undoubtedly some good parts, however fleeting they may be.

 The one small emotional glimmer in the film, is the precious few scenes that Riddick and Jack, now called Kyra, spend together.